JoeyDP/Factorio-Better-Air-Filtering/README.md

 > Important!
 This mod is in it's early stages of development and has not yet been extensively tested and balanced.

 If you experience issues, please notify me on the [forum](https://mods.factorio.com/mod/better-air-filtering/discussion).
 Suggestions for future releases are also welcome.

+## Contribute
+First and foremost, suggestions for balancing changes or new features are greatly appreciated.
+If you create a nice setup with this mod, feel free to share some screenshots or gifs as well.
+This can be done on the [forum](https://mods.factorio.com/mod/better-air-filtering/discussion) or via [PM](https://forums.factorio.com/ucp.php?i=pm&mode=compose&u=75847).
+Changes in the code can be suggested through a pull request on [github](https://github.com/JoeyDP/Factorio-Better-Air-Filtering).